sarahutton981/notes/README.md

 # 2024-02-18
 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This quote resonates in coding as it reminds us that writing clean, readable, and maintainable code is often more valuable than complex solutions.
 It's about choosing the right abstractions, minimizing unnecessary complexity, and striving for clarity to enhance collaboration, reduce bugs, and improve software longevity."

+# 2024-02-19
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to writing clean, readable, and maintainable code that solves problems effectively without unnecessary complexity.
+Strive for clarity and conciseness in your work, as it's easier to understand, debug, and extend simple solutions than convoluted ones."

+Remember, every line of code you write is a liability, not an asset.
+Keep it minimal and purposeful, always aiming to reduce complexity and improve the overall quality of your codebase.
+Also, embrace modularity and reuse, which are key to sustainable and scalable projects.
+Lastly, test your code thoroughly to ensure it behaves predictably across various scenarios – another facet of simplicity in programming.